by Scott Masson

 In the act of teaching, I often ponder the influence of “learning styles”.
 Whether it’s through hands-on projects, visual presentations, or written reflections, it’s crucial that I provide multiple pathways for students to engage with content.
 This effort supports different learning styles and reinforces the idea that art can be experienced and created through a multitude of approaches.
 By offering diverse entry points into the arts curriculum, I can ensure that every student succeeds.

 The inclusion of innovative technology is another key ingredient in my teaching philosophy.
-I want my students to see that art isn’t confined to paintbrushes and canvases—it’s present in every aspect of our lives, from the sleek design of a pair of Nikes-to-the way sunlight bends and dances through a stained-glass window.
+I want my students to see that art isn’t confined to paintbrushes and canvases--it’s present in every aspect of our lives, from the sleek design of a pair of Nikes-to-the way sunlight bends and dances through a stained-glass window.
 I frequently incorporate technology into my lessons whenever possible.
 If smartphones are going to be allowed in public schools, then I’m going to take advantage of this disastrous societal decision and create an opportunity to utilize this device as a vehicle for artmaking.
 Not only are digital tools and gadgets relevant to students’ lives, they also dominate our creative industries, and expand the possibilities of what humans can imagine and produce.
 I encourage art students to use any tool at their disposal, and to experiment and take creative risks, whether it’s through sound collage, 3D printing, video, or interactive digital media.

-Ultimately, I want to teach art because I believe it has the power to transform how students see, interpret, and experience the world.
-Whether a student identifies as an “artist” or not, my brand of arts education celebrates exploration, empathy, cultural understanding, patience, mindfulness, fun, and critical thinking.
-These are skills that students can carry into every area of their lives, whether they go on to pursue careers in the arts or not.
-Teaching art is about empowering the “whole student” by helping them develop a voice through an intensive process of visualization and imagination.
-As a lifelong student and professional artist, I have learned firsthand how creativity has become an endless reservoir for self-fulfillment.
+When I begin to envision my own classroom environment, I see a space that is both structured and flexible, where students are encouraged to explore their emotions, interests, and gifts.
+Good teachers can maintain rigor and high expectations while fostering curiosity, fun, and self-expression.
+My lesson plans align with Common Core Standards, yet allow plenty of room for individuality and voice.
+This will ensure that all my students can learn to develop the technical proficiency they need to become the creative, analytical innovators of the future.
+Whether a student identifies as an “artist” or not, my brand of arts education celebrates exploration, empathy, cultural understanding, patience, mindfulness, joy, and critical thinking.
+These are all perspectives that students can carry into every area of their lives.
+Teaching art is about empowering young learners to develop an honest voice through the act of visualization and imagination.
+As a lifelong student and professional artist and musician, I have learned firsthand how creativity has become an endless reservoir of emotional fulfillment.
 It will be an honor to share this beautiful journey with every one of my students.